About Past Life Regression

 WHAT HAPPENS DURING A PAST LIFE REGRESSION SESSION?

 Past Life Regression is conducted during a private, 110-minute session.
-A 30-minute consult is required before scheduling the 110-minute regression.
+A 30-minute consult is required before scheduling the regression.
 The consult is an important part of making sure you have the best experience possible.
 I have a very high success rate and I attribute this in large part to adequate preparation, and to my clients having a good sense of me and my space, which allows for greater trust, which allows for a deeper hypnotic trance, which allows for the best outcome.
 The consult is held on zoom.
 I prefer to facilitate the regression in person; however, a remote regression is workable, and we can discuss during your consult.

 Depending on your motivations for coming to therapy, we will determine how best to guide you back in time, to an earlier time in this life, and/or directly to another lifetime.
 People have remembered detailed experiences from both past and future lives (see the Resources page of this website for information on reincarnation, quantum physics and the concept of "progression".)
-There is usually enough time for two lifetime reviews in a 1.5-hour session.
-A subsequent 50-minute talk therapy session (usually 2-10 days after the regression) is recommended to process the regression experience, but is completely optional.
+There is usually enough time for two lifetime reviews in each regression session.
+You are welcome to schedule a regular talk therapy session after the regression to process the regression experience.

 WHAT IF I CAN'T BE HYPNOTIZED?